Fabtech logo

 Share

-If you’re working with expensive assets, keeping them running to continue production is crucial to your company’s success.
-That’s why understanding the differences between repair and maintenance is critical to smooth operation with minimal unplanned downtime.
+If you’re working with expensive assets, it’s crucial to your company’s success to keep them operational as much as possible.
+That’s why understanding the differences between repair and maintenance is critical for smooth operations with minimal unplanned downtime

-Repair and maintenance are different concepts with the same end goal — to enable a business to get the most out of its assets.
-In short, repairs involve fixing broken or malfunctioning assets, while maintenance is a preventive maintenance action to keep equipment in tip-top shape, so breakdowns are fewer and productivity continues.
+Repair and maintenance are different concepts with one goal — to get the most out of your assets.
+In short, repairs involve fixing broken or malfunctioning assets, while a maintenance plan involves keeping equipment in tip-top shape, so breakdowns are fewer and productivity continues.
 Let’s take a deeper dive into both, so you know how they can benefit your organization.

 What Are Repairs?

 • Partial failure: This occurs when an asset is still working but at less than full capacity and with potential safety hazards.
-Repairing the asset at this stage can get it up and running at full capacity before the identified problem leads to complete failure.
+A repair at this stage gets an asset to full capacity, preventing a complete failure.

-• Complete failure: This occurs when an asset has completely broken down or malfunctioned and cannot be used again until repairs are performed.
+• Complete failure: This occurs a complete equipment breakdown takes place, and an asset cannot be used again until repairs are performed.

 Examples of Repairs

-Let’s take a look at some facility repair examples to see how they’re carried out.
-Each of these assets contributes to the safety, comfort and functionality of a facility when they are in good working order.
+Let’s take a look at some facility repair examples.
+These assets contribute to a facility’s safety, comfort and functionality when they work properly.

 • Replacing a broken window: Broken windows compromise a facility’s security and energy efficiency.
-To repair a broken window, the old glass is removed, the window frame is cleaned, and the area where the old glass was is measured.
+To repair a broken window, you must remove the old glass, clean the window frame and measure the area where the old glass was.
 Then, a replacement pane is purchased.
 Once the new pane arrives, the frame is sealed with caulk, and the new window is installed.
 The repair has not only restored the window’s function but also improved the home’s insulation and appearance.

 • Fixing a leaking roof: If not addressed promptly, roof leaks can lead to significant water damage.
 To repair a leak in a shingled roof, the property owner or service professional will first find its source.
 Once located, they will replace any damaged shingles by lifting the surrounding shingles and removing the nails holding the faulty asset.
 They’ll slide a new one into place and secure it with roofing nails.
 Properly fixing a broken shingle prevents water damage and extends the roof’s lifespan.

 • Repairing electrical wiring: Faulty electrical wiring poses a serious safety hazard for a property and can sometimes involve major repairs.
-Before starting repairs, the maintenance technician will turn off the power at the circuit breaker, identify the damaged section of wiring and replace it with new wire and any additional coverings or fixtures before restoring power to test the repair.
+Before a repair, a maintenance technician turns off the power at the circuit breaker.
+Then, they identify and replace damaged wiring and test it.

 What Is Maintenance?

 Asset maintenance is the action that ensures an organization’s assets are kept in good working order without affecting operations as much as possible.
+It prevents breakdowns and extends the asset’s lifespan.
 The varying types of maintenance strategies include:

 • Reactive maintenance: This kind of maintenance work is done when a maintenance department addresses problems as they arise.
-An asset that is not performing at full capacity or failing will prompt a diagnosis, leading to its eventual repair to get it back in operating condition.
+A failing asset prompts a diagnosis and repair.
+And the goal is to restore its operating condition.

-• Preventive maintenance: This is a type of proactive maintenance that allows maintenance technicians to increase asset uptime and maximize productivity by performing maintenance activities according to a fixed preventive maintenance schedule.
+• Preventive maintenance: This is a type of proactive maintenance that allows maintenance technicians to increase machine uptime and maximize productivity by performing maintenance activities and routine inspections, according to a fixed preventive maintenance schedule.

 Examples of Maintenance